bchamberland/ReadMe/README.md

 Interests
 * Bruins.
 Seriously, its a problem
 * Legos.
 Costly problem
 * Gaming.
-Board games and Video games
+Board games and video games

 ### My role
 My job is to enable the team to be productive.